Brexit is hurting travel industry, airline warns

 “For the second half we are seeing softness in both the U.K. and Europe, which we believe comes from macroeconomic uncertainty and many unanswered questions surrounding Brexit which are together driving weaker customer demand,” easyJet CEO Johan Lundgren said.
 “We are rolling out further initiatives to support our trading.”

-Shares in the company fell almost 10% in London on the news.
-Shares in other airlines and travel companies also fell, with British Airways owner IAG down 1.6% and travel group TUI 2%.
+Shares in the company fell almost 9 percent in London on the news.
+Shares in other airlines and travel companies also fell, with British Airways owner IAG down about 2 percent and travel group TUI down 3 percent.

 George Salmon, an analyst at Hargreaves Lansdown, said the airline is facing issues with “two main moving parts,” — namely fuel prices and customer sentiment.
 He said higher fuel costs are hitting profits and Britain’s pending EU divorce is making customers think twice before booking trips away.